 Dr. Altman performs Laser Vision Correction, (Bladeless LASIK) on site at the Pennsylvania Eye and Ear Surgery Center using the excimer laser to correct for nearsightedness and astigmatism and reduce or eliminate the need for glasses or contact lenses.

 In 2002 Dr. Altman was elected by his peers to be the founding medical director of the Pennsylvania Eye and Ear Surgery Center.
-He also enjoys staff privileges at the Reading Hospital and Medical Center, the Surgery Center of Pottsville, and The Pottsville Hospital and Warne Clinic.
+He also enjoys staff privileges at the Reading Hospital-Tower Health and the Surgery Center of Pottsville.

 Dr. Altman is an active member in the following organizations: